Grantmaking | Working towards accessible, affordable early childhood care for all Lehigh Valley Families

 Applications are evaluated by the Youth & Families advisory grant committee.
 Members on this committee are representative of both content and context experts in the field of youth and families.
 The committee representatives include several diverse perspectives including age, geography, race, ethnicity, income, and gender.
 Applications will be evaluated based on the following criteria:

-- Population Served: Youth most at-risk for exiting the safety net
+• Population Served: children and families most at-risk of exiting the safety net.

 Community Leadership | Youth and Families